• What is Copywriting?

 If your text runs on for five paragraphs, chances are subheads could help you break it up into easier-to-digest chunks.

-What’s the best flow for all of these topics?
+What’s the best flow for all these topics?
 Is one more important than the other?
 If someone is going to scroll, do I need to repeat the CTA?
 Or do different CTAs make sense for each section?

 As copywriters, we often want to maximize the space.
 We have the room, why not fill it with words?!